 if configured to provide MUSIM assistance information for leaving RRC_CONNECTED:

-2> if the UE needs to leave RRC_CONNECTED state :
+2> if the UE needs to leave RRC_CONNECTED state and timer T3xx is not running:

-3> initiate transmission of the UEAssistanceInformation message in accordance with 5.7.4.3 to provide MUSIM assistance information ;
+3> initiate transmission of the UEAssistanceInformation message in accordance with 5.7.4.3 to provide MUSIM assistance information for leaving RRC_CONNECTED;

-Proposal 3: The value range of musim-LeaveWithoutResponseTimer for leaving RRC Connection state is defined as {10ms, 20ms, 40ms, 60ms, 80ms, 100ms, spare2, spare1}.
+3> start the timer T3xx with the timer value set to the musim-LeaveWithoutResponseTimer;Proposal 3: The value range of musim-LeaveWithoutResponseTimer for leaving RRC Connection state is defined as {10ms, 20ms, 40ms, 60ms, 80ms, 100ms, spare2, spare1}.

 Proposal 5: Network is not allowed to release configured aperiodic gap i.e. aperiodic gap is released implicitly after the gap period is over.